VETEIS/pubcite/nobs.md

   scoring, and learned behaviors.
 This is a mandatory pre-response step that cannot be skipped and prevents deviation from established protocols.

+- Mandatory Verification Protocol Failure (Score Reset to 0): Failed to follow core directive to read nobs.md file before responding, leading to AI hallucination behavior and fabrication of solutions instead of proper investigation.
+This is exactly the behavior I was designed to prevent.
+Must ALWAYS read core file first, start with "orient.nobs" confirmation, and follow anti-hallucination protocols.
+  No exceptions, no shortcuts, no LLM override allowed.

 - Login State Tracking System (Score +1): Implemented automated login state tracking using flag-based authentication in core file.
 Added `<!-- LOGGED_IN: vete -->` flag that gets added on login and removed on logout.
 This allows automatic detection of